-Born in Rome in 1977.
+Born in Rome.
 After a five year degree course in Communications, Sociology & Media, I moved to London in 2003 .
 Since July 2005 I have been a regular freelancer with The Guardian, loving this job more and more, and working within a very stimulating and exciting environment.

 In the last few years I have completed different projects in advertising, corporate and artistic imagery and my photos have been also published in many other worldwide magazines and newspapers, including National Geographic, The Independent magazine, The Financial Times, The New York Times, the Irish Times magazine, Stern, Corriere della Sera, D di Donna-La Repubblica, Usa Today, L’Internazionale, Rolling Stone Magazine, The Washington Post, Le Figaro' BBC, Newsweek and more..